 The “No-Shampoo” Rule

 Instead, shampoo once or twice a week at most.
 On off days, rinse with water or use a light conditioner to keep the ends from drying out.
-The result is hair with grip, texture, and far more personality.
+The result is hair with grip, texture, and far more character.

 Mastering the “Scrunch” Technique